The Bankrate promise

 While some savers might be concerned about the safety and security of online banks, these aren’t fly-by-night operations.

-The accounts are insured through the Federal Deposit Insurance Corp., or FDIC, just like a traditional bank, and many are owned by major players in the financial services space, such as American Express Bank, Discover Bank and GE Capital Bank.
+The accounts are insured through the Federal Deposit Insurance Corp., or FDIC, just like a traditional bank.
+Many are owned by major players in the financial services space, such as American Express and Discover.
 Others are the online divisions of brick-and-mortar banks.

 If you want a financial institution you can actually visit, consider a credit union or community bank.